-1.3 Fiduciary Time deposits
+1.3.
+Fiduciary Time deposits

 An arrangement wherein a depositor instructs the bank to deposit all or part of his liquid assets with another bank.
-The depositor chooses the degree of risk he wishes to take by choosing the bank (from available options) where his liquid assets will be deposited and by predetermining the amount and period of such deposit.
+The depositor assumes the risk of the recipient bank of his choice (from available options) where his liquid assets will be deposited and by predetermining the amount and period of such deposit.